Zerstorer037/Learning-javascript/README.md

 # Learning-javascript
-JavaScript learning journey - From zero to mastery.
+Pythonlearning journey - From zero to mastery.
 Daily practice, weekly projects, and progress tracking.